 In the first piece I covered the Consumer Goods sector as one of the most overvalued sectors in the S&P 500.
 But what about the most undervalued?

-According to this article by ValueWalk, one of the most undervalued sectors in the market is Energy.
+One of the most undervalued sectors in the market is Energy.
 According to 27 year historic valuation averages.
 Specifically, one of the most sold-off sectors in the market right now is the oil & gas drilling & exploration sector.
 Currently, the oil & gas drilling & exploration sector currently trades at a average P/E ratio of 16.6 and price to book value of 2.5.
 The sector offers an average dividend yield of 3.2% and trades at a price-to-free-cash-flow ratio of 38.

 So, are there any good stocks on offer in the sector?